 Stocker Farms, Snohomish

 Known for: huge pumpkin patch, corn maze and Stalker Farms at night

-Patch action: Starting in October, this Snohomish County farm is open daily: Grab a wagon and head into the fields or choose from pre-sorted pumpkins on the lawn.
+Patch action: Starting in October, this Snohomish County farm is open daily.
+Grab a wagon and head into the fields or choose from pre-sorted pumpkins on the lawn.
 On weekends, head across the street to the Family Adventure Farm, featuring a 10-acre corn maze, pumpkin cannon, jumping pillow, hayrides, animal barn, crafts, rubber duck races, face painting and other activities.
-This year's maze theme is in honor of the 50th Anniversary of It’s the Great Pumpkin, Charlie Brown: Expect a custom-designed maze with a Peanuts theme.
+This year's maze theme is in honor of Ronald McDonald House.
+Your visit will benefit local Ronald McDonald House Charities of Western Washington & Alaska.

 For older kids looking for a scare, there’s Stalker Farms, which has two walk-through haunt experiences and a Zombie stalker paintball ride.

-Dates/hours: Farm market and pumpkin patch open daily in October, 10 a.m.–6 p.m.
+Dates/hours: Farm market and pumpkin patch open daily in October, 10 a.m.–5 p.m.
 The Family Adventure Farm is open in October for weekends only 10 a.m.–6 p.m.
 Check Facebook page for updates.

 Craven Farm, Snohomish